 I began my prehospital care training with the Irish Red Cross in 1994 as a volunteer cadet in the casualty service (aged 9!), eventually training as an Emergency Medical First Responder and Instructor, then as a student nurse in University College Cork, and subsequently as a Paramedic with the National Ambulance Service in Ireland.
-I have previous clinical, educational and research experience in a variety of settings in Ireland, Bosnia & Herzegovina, Croatia, Denmark, the USA, the UK, Canada and the UAE.
-I hold current paramedic certifications/licences in Ireland, the UK, Ontario and Australasia (remote and offshore).
+I have previous experience in a variety of settings in Ireland, Bosnia & Herzegovina, Croatia, Denmark, the USA, the UK, Canada and the UAE.
+I hold current paramedic certifications in Ireland, the UK, and Ontario.
 I provide consultancy services to ambulance services and education providers worldwide on issues such as prehospital education, clinical governance and research.
 I am Vice President of the Irish College of Paramedics.

 I graduated with a Diploma in Emergency Medical Technology from University College Dublin and the National Ambulance Service College.
 I graduated from the Critical Care Paramedic program at Creighton University, Nebraska, and the Graduate Certificate in Intensive Care Paramedic Studies at Charles Sturt University, NSW, Australia.
 I hold a Master of Science degree in Critical Care (with Distinction) from Cardiff University, Wales, UK, and a Certificate in Disaster Management from the Jamsetji Tata School of Disaster Studies at the Tata Institute of Social Sciences in Mumbai, India.

 I’m currently a PhD student in the Department of Community Emergency Health and Paramedic Practice (DCEHPP) at Monash University, Australia.
-My research is focused on the relationship between practice, competencies and development of health professions education curriculum.
+My research is focused on the relationship between practice and competency frameworks in health professions education.